9 Ways to Buy Cheap Tickets to NYC’s Hottest Broadway Shows

 Line up at the box office for same-day or standing room tickets

-Most Broadway shows have a select number of same-day tickets available for around $30-$40 that are only available in-person when the box office opens.
+Most Broadway shows offer a select number of same-day tickets (often around $40) that are only available in-person when the box office opens.
 While rush tickets won’t always get you the best views, they’ll still have you at some of the hottest productions out, and this tip is a foolproof, tried-and-true method for last-minute and affordable seats.
 Alternatively, if you’re able to lean for a few hours, standing room only (SRO) is typically located just behind the last row of the orchestra and can provide a great view for much cheaper than craning your neck in the nosebleeds.
 The rush and SRO policies are dependent on each show, so we recommend calling box offices ahead of time for availability and when to start lining up.
 Be warned: lines for rush and SRO tickets for new and popular shows tend to start forming at the crack of dawn.

 Sign up for a 18-40 year old discounted ticket program